-• Give your name, telephone number and location (parking lot, building number, vehicle information, etc.)

-O Give clear and accurate information

-• Be prepared to supply suspect or vehicle description and travel direction
+- Give your name, telephone number and location (parking lot, building number, vehicle information, etc.) - O Give clear and accurate information, as much as possible - 6 Be prepared to supply suspect or vehicle description and travel direction - ODON'T HANG UP!

-O DON'T HANG UP!
 Follow the instructions of the dispatcher